sparkflows/sparkflows-docs/docs/tutorials/data-engineering/time-function.rst

 Workflow for applying TimeFunctions
 -----------------------------------

-In the example workflow below, additional Date Time features are being created from the date column.
+In the sample workflow below, additional Date Time features are being created from the date column.

 .. figure:: ../../_assets/tutorials/data-cleaning/convert-to-timestamps/6.PNG
    :alt: Convert To Timestamps
-   :width: 100%
+   :width: 60%

 In the above workflow:

-- The 'CSV' processor reads in the CSV data from HDFS.
+- The ``CSV`` processor reads in the CSV data from HDFS.
-- The 'StringToDate' Processor converts the column Date, which is in string format to 'Timestamp'.
+- The ``StringToDate`` Processor converts the column Date, which is in string format to ``Timestamp``.
-- The 'TimeFunctions' Processor takes in the Timestamp Column and then applies various "TimeFunctions" to it to generate additional output columns.
+- The ``TimeFunctions`` Processor takes in the Timestamp Column and then applies various ``TimeFunctions`` to it to generate additional output columns.

 Reading from Dataset
 ---------------------

-It reads sample Dataset File.
+It reads sample Dataset file.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: ../../_assets/tutorials/data-cleaning/convert-to-timestamps/7.PNG
    :alt: Convert To Timestamps
-   :width: 100%
+   :width: 90%

 Processor Output
 ^^^^^^^^^^^^^^^^

 .. figure:: ../../_assets/tutorials/data-cleaning/convert-to-timestamps/8.PNG
    :alt: Convert To Timestamps
-   :width: 100%
+   :width: 90%

 Prints the sample Dataset Result
 ---------------------------------